komsan-k/connected-objects/esp-now/README.md

-# ESP-NOW Complete Tutorial for Beginners and IoT Developers
+# ESP-NOW Tutorial for Beginners and IoT Developers

 ## 📘 Introduction